EE/grunth-cli/README.md

 the node `--harmony_*` flags.
 Thanks to that you can use ECMAScript 6 features that have experimental implementation in Node, like `const`/`let` block scoping, generators etc.

+NOTE: In most cases it might better to use [io.js](https://iojs.org) with regular grunt-cli instead.
+However, if you need to use Node.js 0.11.14, go ahead.

 The module is a replacement for the `grunt-cli` package.

 To install the module globally: